Paulo Roberto Falcão: International career

 Falcão made 34 appearances for the Brazil national team between 1976 and 1986, scoring six goals.
 He was a member of the side that finished third at the 1979 Copa América, scoring his only goal of the tournament in the second leg of the semi-finals, a 2–2 draw against eventual champions Paraguay, although the latter nation advanced to the final 4–3 on aggregate.
 He was surprisingly left out of Brazil's 1978 World Cup squad, despite being included on the 40–player shortlist before the tournament.
+This happened because, influenced by national teammate Emerson Leão (who claimed to have done the same with Zagallo four years earlier), Falcão unsuccessfully demanded from manager Cláudio Coutinho a definition about his situation in the team.

-Falcão starred in the midfield of the Brazil 1982 World Cup team, along with Toninho Cerezo, Zico, Eder and Socrates in a 4–2–2–2 formation; the side is generally seen by pundits as one of the best teams not to win the World Cup.
-Although initially he was only intended to be a substitute, due to a suspension to Cerezo, Falcão started in Brazil's opening match, as they beat Soviet Union 2–1; he went on to start in each match of the tournament, scoring the last goal as Brazil then beat Scotland 4–1, and adding another goal in the 4–0 win against New Zealand.
+Falcão was a key part of Brazil's celebrated 1982 World Cup team, playing along with Toninho Cerezo, Zico, Éder and Socrates in a 4–2–2–2 formation.
+The team is widely regarded as one of the best teams not to win the World Cup.
+Initially expected to serve as a substitute during the tournament, Falcão entered the starting lineup after Cerezo's suspension, winning 2—1 against the Soviet Union.
+Falcão went on to start in each match of the tournament and scored the fourth goal in the match against Scotland that ended 4–1 to the Brazilians, plus another goal in the decisive 4–0 win over New Zealand.

-In the second phase of the World Cup, in the so-called "Group of Death," his team obtained a 3–1 win against the reigning World Champions and rivals Argentina, meaning that the Brazilians needed only a draw in their next game against Italy to advance to the semi-finals.
-In this game, despite twice equalising, Brazil were beaten by a Paolo Rossi hat trick as Italy won 3–2, advancing in their place.
-Falcão got the second equalising goal for Brazil against his adopted country with a drive from the edge of the area, which was deflected by opposing defender Giuseppe Bergomi.
+In the second phase of the World Cup, in the so-called "Group of Death," Brazil obtained a 3–1 win against the reigning World Champions and rivals Argentina, meaning that the Brazilians needed only a draw in their next game against Italy to advance to the semi-finals.
+However, Brazil were beaten by a Paolo Rossi hat trick as Italy won 3–2, advancing in their place.
+Falcão scored Brazil's second equaliser with a long-range strike that deflected off Italian defender Giuseppe Bergomi.
 The defeat and resulting elimination affected Falcão and several of his teammates heavily; after the match, he was said to be so distressed that he wanted to give up football.
-Falcao was chosen as the tournament's second best player.
+Nevertheless, Falcão was elected as the tournament's second best player, winning the Silver Ball.

-After muddling through a nondescript season for his club (although he helped the team win the São Paulo State Championship in 1985), he managed to get a call up to the Brazil 1986 World Cup squad, mainly on reputation.

-During this World Cup, he only managed to play in two games (coming on as substitute against both Spain and Algeria).
-Brazil exited in the quarter-finals against the French team of his old rival Michel Platini.
-After this World Cup, Falcão retired from football.
+Although his form had declined after an injury requiring surgery in 1985, Falcão was called up for the Brazil 1986 World Cup squad.
+During the World Cup in Mexico, Falcão played in two games, coming on as substitute against both Spain and Algeria.
+After Brazil's elimination in the quarterfinals, Falcão retired from football.